-As of December 31, 2023, the Authority's total fund balance was approximately \$108.8 million.
+As of December 31, 2024, the Authority's total fund balance was approximately \$103.3 million.

-- The 2023/2022 decrease was due to the timing of the capital investments, offset by capital grants, in GMF Phases 3,4,5, and 7 Expansion project, 27th Street and SH82 Underpasses project, and the purchase of twenty-four buses. - The 2022/2021 increase was due to higher than anticipated sales, use and property tax revenues, higher service contracts revenues, and overall organizational savings related to transit operations, administrative expenditures, and timing of capital projects. - The 2021/2020 increase was due to sales and use tax revenues exceeding estimates, Federal operating grant revenues primarily from Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), timing of capital projects, including Destination 2040 Plan projects, to be funded with the proceeds received from issuing Property Tax Revenue Bonds, Series 2021A, and overall savings throughout the organization. - The 2020/2019 increase was due to timing of capital projects, including Destination 2040 Plan projects, CARES Act operating grant revenues due to the pandemic, reduced debt service expenditures, and overall savings throughout the organization.
+- The 2024/2023 decrease was due to the timing of capital investments in Iron Mountain Place employee housing construction project, continuing investments in GMF Phases 3,4,5, and 7 Expansion project, and 27th Street and SH82 Underpasses project and associated depreciation, as well as overall increase in administrative, operating, and maintenance costs. - The 2023/2022 decrease was due to the timing of the capital investments, offset by capital grants, in GMF Phases 3,4,5, and 7 Expansion project, 27th Street and SH82 Underpasses project, and the purchase of twenty-four buses. - The 2022/2021 increase was due to higher than anticipated sales, use and property tax revenues, higher service contracts revenues, and overall organizational savings related to transit operations, administrative expenditures, and timing of capital projects. - The 2021/2020 increase was due to sales and use tax revenues exceeding estimates, Federal operating grant revenues primarily from Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), timing of capital projects, including Destination 2040 Plan projects, to be funded with the proceeds received from issuing Property Tax Revenue Bonds, Series 2021A, and overall savings throughout the organization. - The 2020/2019 increase was due to timing of capital projects, including Destination 2040 Plan projects, CARES Act operating grant revenues due to the pandemic, reduced debt service expenditures, and overall savings throughout the organization.